chrisblakley/Nebula/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 Screenshots are incredibly helpful.
-Please include them if possible.
+If possible, please include screenshots of the problem, any JS console errors, and even the Developer Metabox in the WordPress Admin Dashboard.

 **Environment Details**
 Device, operating system, browser, and versions of each